About

 Backstory

-The Ontario HIV Treatment Network Cohort Study (OCS) is a community-governed, province-wide research study aimed at improving the health and well-being of Ontarians living with HIV.
-Established in 1996, over 3,700 individuals actively participate at nine HIV clinics across the province.
+The Ontario HIV Treatment Network Cohort Study (OCS) is a community-governed, province-wide research study aimed at improving the health and well-being of people living with HIV in Ontario.
+Established in 1996, over 5,000 individuals actively participate at fourteen HIV clinics across the province.
 The OCS is the largest HIV cohort in Ontario and one of the largest in North America.
-It represents a diverse group of Ontarians living with HIV, including men and women of different ages, sexual orientations and ethnicities.
+It represents a diverse group of people living with HIV in Ontario, including men and women of different ages, sexual orientations and ethnicities.

 The OCS promotes clinical, psychosocial and socio-behavioural research to inform government policy, clinical practice and other care and support services.
 OCS team members work with leaders in the fields of HIV/AIDS, hepatitis C and other sexually transmitted and bloodborne infections.